ShaimaaSalah00/Anime-Chatbot/README.md

 # Anime Chatbot
-An Anime chatbot that give you a quote of your fav character from what anime you want
+An Anime chatbot that gives you a quote of your fav character from what anime you want